jcjucelyn/c4c-fallchallenge-24/README.md

 approach the project in a different manner, laying out the steps to take before diving in.
 If I had more time, I would have adjusted the aesthetics a bit, as well as adding filtering abilities, linking the websites of the partners to their titles in the tiles, and ensuring usability regardless of window size.
+I would also clean the code and add more comments.
 The main issues I ran into were with implementing the update/delete of partner data, which I resolved by storing in a separate JSON file to ensure consistency across users.